rsakai10/nrn/docs/progref/modelspec/programmatic/electrod.rst

 .. method:: Electrode.Holding

-    .. tab:: Python

-        varies amp0 in 10 steps.
-Initialization is carried out at the value of amp0 so it is equivalent to the holding potential.

-    .. tab:: HOC

     varies amp0 in 10 steps.
 Initialization is carried out at the value of amp0 so it is equivalent to the holding potential.

 ----